Skip to content

 Rebuilding and Restarting the Container#

-If you have not done so you can shut down QCrBox by typing qcb down.
-You can now restart and rebuild the container by typing.
-Rebuilding without dependencies might be faster if you have just rebuid everything.
+You can now restart and rebuild the container by typing the following.
+Rebuilding without dependencies (using the --no-build-deps command flag with qcb up as stated earlier) might be faster if you have just rebuilt everything.

 qcb up cod_check_tutorial